neonewb/Leet-Code/README.md

 # TS-Jest-Boilerplate
-Jest + TS boilerplate for testing simple functions from CodeWars
+Jest + TS boilerplate for testing simple functions from CodeWars and LeetCode